Tuesday Clear. Light winds.

 Wednesday Sunny.
-Winds SE 15 to 25 km/h in the morning then becoming light in the late afternoon.
+Light winds becoming N/NE 15 to 25 km/h in the morning then becoming light in the middle of the day.

 Northwest Weather Forecasts

 ||18||37||5%||< 1mm||Nil||SE 6||30||WSW 7||13|

 It will be a warm Wednesday for those living along the eastern seaboard as the spring temperature see-saw takes a swing.

 West Australian cherry growers could benefit from the massive drop in cherries expected to be grown on the east coast of Australia.

 The amount of carbon dioxide in our atmosphere has reached an unprecedented peak and is on track to set a new record in 2016.